Employees’ Rights in Case of a Transfer of Undertaking

 In France, an employee cannot object to a transfer of undertaking as the transfer is operated automatically.
 A refusal could constitute grounds for dismissal for disciplinary reasons.
 The automatic transfer concerns any kind of employment contract (fixed-term contracts, trial period contracts, suspended contracts for illness, etc.).
 Employees who enjoy a protected status (e.g. employee representatives) will also see their contract automatically transferred, with their representative role intact; however, when the transfer concerns only part of a business (a partial activity transfer), their transfer should be authorised by the Labour Inspector.

 Requirements for Predecessor and Successor Parties

+The employer who fails to respect this information obligation risks a fine of up to 2% of the amount of the sale.
 The successor has the obligation to maintain the transferred employees work contract and working relationship (i.e. company agreements, company benefits, etc.).
 Any modification will entail the agreement of the employee or a negotiation with the employee’s representatives, as the case may be.